seanmizen/shist/readme.md

   shist [options]

 Options:
+  -c
+  -concat-multiline
-  -date-format string
+        Concat multiline commands to one line -date-format string
         Go time layout for the timestamp.
         You must use Golang's Magical Reference Date: Mon Jan 2 15:04:05 MST 2006 (default "2006-01-02 15:04")